EvanQuan/qvim/README.md

 -------
 In the `.vimrc`, there are a few settings which can be altered depending on the current device used.
-Consider looking into it if there are problems with how the colorscheme or lightline is rendering.
+Consider looking into it if there are problems with how the colour scheme or lightline is rendering.

 ### Powerline
 Lightline uses powerline for the separator and subseparator symbols.
 If the